jlegatheaux/RC2020-assignments/assignment-4/README.md

 ![The network used for test configuration config4.3](Figures/assign4.2.png)

-You can test it by running the next simulation by using the following command:
+You can test it by running the next simulation with the following command:

 ```
 java -cp bin:cnss/bin cnss.simulator.Simulator configs/config4.3
 ```

-Now, as you can see, now packets are correctly routed and each node sends and receives exactly 3 packets each.
+Now, as you can see, there are no duplicated packets, only some useless ones, packets are correctly routed and each node sends and receives exactly 3 packets each.